 Functional Ability – applicants must have a diagnosed physical disability that requires them to receive care to continue living at home.
 This must be due to limited ability to complete their activities of daily living such as eating, bathing, and grooming.
 Recipients must require less than 35 hours of care per week, and must be capable of supervising their caregiver.

 Financial Criteria – This program is designed for people who cannot find other sources of funding to assist them in living independently.
 “Other sources of funding” is mostly referring to the state’s Medicaid program.
 However, Medicaid eligibility is not always clear or definitive.
 One’s eligibility for Medicaid (and therefore eligibility for this program) depends on age and marital status.
 Persons 21 years of age are subjected to different eligibility criteria than persons 65+ years of age.

-In 2020, applicants 65 years of age or older, whose income is less than $2,349 per month and have countable assets valued at less than $2,000, will be eligible for Medicaid.
-Therefore, they will be ineligible for PAS.
+In 2022, applicants 65 years of age or older whose income is less than $2,523 per month and have countable assets valued at less than $2,000 will be eligible for Medicaid.
+Therefore, they will NOT be eligible for PAS.
 More on Medicaid eligibility.

-The primary benefit of PAS is up to 35 hours / week of attendant care, also referred to as personal care or assistance with the Activities of Daily Living (ADL).
+The primary benefit of PAS is up to 35 hours a week of attendant care, also referred to as personal care or assistance with the Activities of Daily Living (ADL).
 ADLs include mobility, toiletry, eating, grooming, and dressing.
 Additionally, the program provides homemaker services, which includes activities such as meal preparation, laundry and housekeeping, and shopping for food and prescriptions.
 Finally, case management services are provided.
 These can best be described as help discovering and applying for other forms of assistance.
 Short-term respite is also available to give a family caregiver a break from caregiving duties.

 Payment for attendant care is based on a sliding scale dependent on the applicant’s income and need.